'Big Ted' our motorhome

 Update after our first long European trip in 2018-19: This we found less useful and we probably wouldn't bother with one if we had our time over again.
 It was troublesome to use and only worked on very rare occasions.
 Not really worth the money in our opinion.

 Update after our first long European trip in 2018-19: We used this occasionally and found it quite useful.
 We found we could tune into local foreign TV stations and, in some cases, change the audio to English by pressing the 'Sound' button and selecting the language.
 We used DVD's and external drive much more to watch box sets and movies much more (but even then only occasionally).
-Its power usage is quite low so doesn't drain the battery much.
+Its power usage is quite low so didn't drain the battery much.

 Update after our first long European trip in 2018-19: We used these on almost every site.
 An absolute must!
 We would say, however, that the honeycomb inner structure that the wheels sit on (that you can see in the photo) have got quite distorted, probably due to the weight of Big Ted.
-They are still OK and in use but are a bit damaged.
+They were still OK in use but are a bit damaged.

 Garden recliners and outdoor table